 On 18 July 2012, NAMA established a subsidiary, National Asset Residential Property Services.
 NARPS is a wholly owned subsidiary of NAPM, and was established to acquire residential properties and to lease and ultimately sell these properties to approved housing bodies for social housing purposes.
-On 28 September 2019, the Minister for Finance issued a direction to NAMA to retain ownership of NARPS.
-NARPS is to remain in State ownership and the value attributable may form part of any potential transfer of assets as part of the lifetime surplus transfer.
+In September 2019, the Minister for Finance issued a direction to NAMA to retain ownership of NARPS.
+Under "Housing for All" it is proposed that NARPS will transfer to the Land Development Agency.
+The transfer will be at the NAMA valuation and will form part of the NAMA lifetime surplus.

-A total of 2,687 residential properties were delivered to the social housing sector by NAMA debtors from inception to the reporting date, of which 2,621 were completed and contracts on a further 66 properties (for direct sale) were exchanged by the reporting date.
-Completed units delivered since inception include the direct sale of 1,160 properties by NAMA debtors and receivers to various approved housing bodies and/or local authorities, the direct leasing of 89 properties by NAMA debtors and receivers and the acquisition by NARPS of 1,372 properties for lease to approved housing bodies.
+A total of 2,687 residential properties were delivered to the social housing sector by NAMA debtors from inception to the reporting date, of which 2,563 were completed and contracts on a further 34 properties (for direct sale) were exchanged by the reporting date.
+Completed units delivered since inception include the direct sale of 1,192 properties by NAMA debtors and receivers to various approved housing bodies and/or local authorities, the direct leasing of 89 properties by NAMA debtors and receivers and the acquisition by NARPS of 1,372 properties for lease to approved housing bodies.
 During 2021, 6 properties were sold and at the reporting date 1,366 properties are held by NARPS.
 These figures do not include those units delivered under Part V arrangements on NAMA-funded residential developments.